 American Ph.D. e-theses are sometimes available online free of charge, but more often they can be obtained only from commercial suppliers.
 ProQuest Dissertation Express is an important supplier.

 European Ph.D. e-theses can be found using a database called DART-Europe: as of 2016 this provides access to over 600,000 e-theses.

-If you require a thesis or a dissertation which is not available from any of these sources, please contact the Inter-Library Loan service.
+If you require a thesis or a dissertation which is not available free-of-charge from any of these sources, please contact the Inter-Library Loan service.